zeromicro/go-zero/readme.md

    go run greet.go -f etc/greet-api.yaml
    ```

-   by default, it’s listening on port 8888, while it can be changed in configuration file.
+   by default, it’s listening on port 8888, while it can be changed in the configuration file.

    you can check it by curl: